 Along with the unified applications and analytics, stream processing also helps simplify the overall infrastructure of an open-source project because it is built on a similar architecture.
 It also helps development teams build solutions that utilize analytical results.
 One of the most popular tools for stream processing is Apache Flink.

 Advancements in technology have resulted in new business models that enable more efficient ways of doing business.
-In the field of software development, it has not only made it possible to hire developers from different parts of the globe, but it made such remote team arrangements a highly viable option.
+In the field of software development, it has not only made it possible to hire remote developers from different parts of the globe, but it made such remote team arrangements a highly viable option.
 With remote development on software projects becoming a reality, it becomes important to closely examine the challenges that such arrangements may pose, and more importantly, how best to cope with such challenges.

 With all these tips, working on a remote software project should be a walk in the park.